Contents

 Entering Employee Data

 The first step is to enter data for all your employees.
 Employee data is entered in the Employees table using the Data Manager.
 If you plan to use the automatic scheduling feature, you do not need to enter Scheduled Employees data, as it will be automatically created for you.
+In order for Automatic scheduling to work the Employees Available table must be populated to reflect exactly when your employees are available to work.

 Shifts